-COMMUNICATION/FAMILY AND COMMUNITY ENGAGEMENT
+COMMUNICATION/FAMILY AND STAFF ENGAGEMENT

-To help inform our reopening plan, RCSD has sought feedback and input from stakeholders, including administrators, faculty, staff, students, parents/guardians of students, local health department officials and health care providers, employee unions, and community groups.
-Engagement efforts included online surveys, meetings and one-on-one conversations.
+To help inform our updated reopening plan, RCSD has sought feedback and input from stakeholders, including administrators, faculty, staff, students, parents/guardians of students, local health department officials and health care providers, employee unions, and community groups.
+Engagement efforts included online surveys, meetings, and one-on-one conversations.

 The District remains committed to communicating all elements of this reopening plan to students, parents and guardians, staff, and visitors.
 The plan is available to all stakeholders via the District website at www.rcsdk12.org/reopens, and will be updated throughout the school year, as necessary, to respond to local circumstances.
-The link to the plan appears on the website homepage and there you can find individual school plans for each of our schools and programs, Pre-K to 12.
+The link to the plan appears on the website homepage, and there you can find individual school plans for each of our schools and programs, Pre-K to 12.
 Every effort has been made to ensure that the plan is accessible to all individuals in accordance with the Web Content Accessibility Guidelines (WCAG) 2.0 Level A/AA.
-The plan can also be translated into other languages, Spanish, Arabic, Nepali, and Somail, via the G-Translate feature available on the district website or by clicking the button on the front page in the desired language.
+The updated plan can also be translated into other languages, Spanish, Arabic, Nepali, and Somali, via the G-Translate feature available on the district website or by clicking the button on the front page in the desired language.

-As part of its planning for the reopening of schools and the new academic year, RCSD has developed a plan for communicating all necessary information to District staff, students, parents/guardians, visitors and education partners, and vendors.
-RCSD will use its existing communication channels, including all local channels, as well as appropriate signage and training opportunities to support the dissemination of consistent messaging regarding new protocols and procedures, expectations, requirements, and options related to school operations throughout the pandemic.
+As part of its planning for reopening schools, RCSD has developed a plan for communicating all necessary information to District staff, students, parents/guardians, visitors and education partners, and vendors.
+RCSD will use its existing communication channels, including all local media and appropriate signage and training opportunities to support the dissemination of consistent messaging regarding new protocols and procedures, expectations, requirements, and options related to school operations throughout the pandemic.